 Jamie’s favourite part was a screen that you can trace out the cave art and try to figure out what they were drawings of.
 He sat there the whole time while we were free to wander around and read everything for ourselves.
 It was very interesting and I was particularly intrigued by their explanation of why there are ice ages on earth.
 I later relayed this to my husband but he doesn’t believe me!.

 I am very sad I threw away our ticket to be able to return again for no additional cost.
-However if I was to return I’d like to do the rock art tour and try the new pin hole tour when it opens.
+However, if I was to return I’d like to see some Creswell Crags cave art on the rock art tour and try the new pin hole tour when it opens.
 So we would have had to buy another ticket anyway.
 It was a really inspiring day out and made a lovely change to what we would normally do.
 Jamie loved caving so much we are taking him to some caves in Derbyshire over the summer.
 So watch this space!

 They also hold many events throughout the year.
 Soon there will be a theatre performance of Alice in Wonderland in the meadow plus astronomy nights, family spooktacular, scare fest and more.